 - 1. At each annual recertification, the head of household must disclose any criminal activity that has occurred in any state by any household member.
 This must be a true and accurate list or tenancy may be terminated for providing false, inaccurate or incomplete information.
 A local and/or national criminal background check may be conducted if the disclosure(s) includes drug-related, violent or sex crimes. - 2.
-On an annual basis during the recertification process, the Housing Department will screen all adult household members through the national sex offender database.
-Proof of the search will be maintained in the Resident file.
+On an annual basis during the recertification process, the Housing Department will screen all adult household members as thoroughly and fairly as possible.
+Criminal background checks and national sex offender database checks will be conducted on all household members who are eighteen (18) years of age and older, including household members who will be eighteen (18) years of age and older on the effective date of the next annual recertification.
+A complete and signed Screening Report form will be maintained in the resident file as proof of search.
 Sex offenders who are required by law to maintain permanent/lifetime registration with a state program will have their tenancy terminated. - 3.
 A national background check will be conducted on all adult household members living in senior or conventional family public housing sites every three (3) to five (5) years during the annual recertification process or sooner if the Housing Department has reasonable cause. - 4.
 For the Scattered Sites Program, the national background check may be conducted on all members of the household twelve years of age or older every three (3) to five (5) years during the annual recertification process. - 5.
 The Housing Department will ensure that all background checks received are completely confidential and will not be misused or improperly disseminated. - 6.
 If negative information is found on any background check, the information will be screened for continued occupancy based on the criteria discussed in ACOP Sections 8.2 and 9.1.
 Mitigating factors may be considered when determining continued public housing occupancy.
 These factors may include, but are not limited to: - 6.1. the seriousness of the criminal activity; - 6.2. the length of time since the offense; the age of the household member at the time of the offense; - 6.3. evidence of rehabilitation, such as employment, participation in a job training program, education, participation in a drug or alcohol treatment program, or recommendations from a parole or probation officer, employer, teacher, social worker, or community leader; and - 6.4. household tenancy history. - 7.
 If any background check reveals information about a household member consistent with ACOP Sections 8.2 and 9.1, the Housing Department may propose to terminate residency. - 8.
 If a notice of termination of tenancy is issued, the Resident will have the right to follow the grievance procedures as outlined in ACOP Section 28.
 If the Resident did not request a hearing within the specified time due to a disability, the PHA will provide a reasonable accommodation if necessary.